A Journey Through Time:

 Shop 1940's to 1960's Jewellery

-The mid-20th century saw significant changes in fashion and jewellery, influenced by World War II and the rise of Hollywood glamour.
-Jewellery became more accessible, with a focus on practicality and bold, statement pieces.
+The mid-20th century was a period of transformation in both fashion and jewellery, shaped by the impact of World War II and the rising influence of Hollywood glamour.
+As materials became scarce during wartime, jewellery design adapted with a focus on practicality and creativity, often using alternative metals and bold, sculptural forms.

 1940s: